To Robert Burns

 Erected 1968 by The Educational and Historic Commission, Grand Lodge of Georgia, F. & A. M.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 Fort Walker (approx. 0.8 miles away); This Line of Breastworks (approx. 0.8 miles away); Maney's Div. in the Battle of Atlanta (approx. 0.8 miles away); Roosevelt High School (approx. 0.9 miles away); Cleburne's & Maney's Divs. (approx. one mile away); Cleburne Outflanked Left Wing, 17th A.C. (approx. 1.1 miles away); Grant Park (approx. 1.2 miles away); Cleburne's Div. in the Federal Rear (approx. 1.3 miles away).
 Touch for a list and map of all markers in Atlanta.

 1. The Burns Club of Atlanta.
 (Submitted on August 13, 2011, by David Seibert of Sandy Springs, Georgia.)

 2. Biography of Robert Burns.
 (Submitted on August 13, 2011, by David Seibert of Sandy Springs, Georgia.)

 Categories. • Arts, Letters, Music • Notable Buildings •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on August 9, 2011, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 423 times since then.
+This page has been viewed 471 times since then and 14 times this year.
 Photos: 1, 2, 3, 4, 5, 6, 7, 8, 9. submitted on August 9, 2011, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.